fanglaosi/Skeleton-in-Context/README.md

 **The code will be released upon the acceptance of the submission.**

 ## Citation
-If you think Point-In-Context is helpful in your research, please consider referring Point-In-Context:
+If you think Skeleton-in-Context is helpful in your research, please consider referring Skeleton-in-Context:
 ```

 ```